ShimizuTheLotus/Tagme_/Diary.md

 ## July
 ### Jul.
 12 2024
 - Created a new Page...
 To show the detail of a database.
 But now it's just a blank page.
+### Jul.
+24 2024
+- found a way to add thousands separators in number (for int, use ".ToString("N0")".
+It will cause error when you use it to a string.)